advanced-chat/vue-advanced-chat/README.md

 multiline code
 ```

-(12) `responsiveBreakpoint` can be used to collapse the rooms list on the left when then viewport size goes below the specified width.
+(12) `responsive-breakpoint` can be used to collapse the rooms list on the left when then viewport size goes below the specified width.

-(13) `singleRoom` can be used if you never want to show the rooms list on the left.
+(13) `single-room` can be used if you never want to show the rooms list on the left.
 You still need to pass the `rooms` prop as an array with a single element.

 (14) `theme` can be used to change the chat theme.
 Currently, only `light` and `dark` are available.

-(15) `acceptedFiles` can be used to set specifics file types allowed in chat.
+(15) `accepted-files` can be used to set specifics file types allowed in chat.
 By default, all file types are allowed: `"*"`.

 Example: set `"accepted-files="image/png, image/jpeg, application/pdf"` to allow `JPG` `PNG` and `PDF` files